nicolasdiez/django-weather-app/README.md

 How to setup the virtual environment for development:

-1. Create new project directory (this folder will hold 2 things: the virtual env AND the WeatherApp project itself)
+1. Create new project directory (this folder will hold 2 things: the virtual env AND the WeatherApp project itself):
 $ mkdir /c/djangoweather

 2. Move into the project directory